Redondo Beach California

 Redondo Beach was originally part of the 1785 Rancho San Pedro Spanish land grant that later became the South Redondo area.
 The primary attractions include Municipal Pier and the sandy beach, popular with tourists and a variety of sports enthusiasts.
 The western terminus of the Metro Rail C Line (formerly the Green Line) is in North Redondo Beach.

-The Chowigna Indians used the site of today's Hopkins Wilderness Park, formerly Nike missile site LA-57 from 1956 to 1963, in Redondo Beach, California, as a lookout place.
-The wetlands located at the site of the AES power plant in Redondo Beach were a source of foods including halibut, lobster, and sea bass, and also of salt.
+The South Bay area was originally inhabited by the Tongva tribe of Native Americans.
+Archeological work in the nearby Chowigna excavation show evidence of inhabitants as far back as 7,100 years ago.
+The Chowigna band of Tongva used the site of today's Hopkins Wilderness Park in Redondo Beach, (formerly Nike missile site LA-57 from 1956 to 1963,) as a lookout place.
+The wetlands located at the site of the retired AES power plant in Redondo Beach were a source of foods including halibut, lobster, and sea bass, and also of salt.

-In the 1700s, the Chowigna bartered salt from the old Redondo Salt Lake, "a spring-fed salt lake about 200 yards [180 m] wide and 600 yards [550 m] long situated about 200 yards from the ocean", with other tribes.
-Their village by the lake was called "Onoova-nga", or "Place of Salt."
+The Tongva village of Ongovanga or Onoova-nga, meaning "Place of Salt," was located near a salt lake the old Redondo Salt Lake, "a spring-fed salt lake about 200 yards [180 m] wide and 600 yards [550 m] long situated about 200 yards from the ocean".
+Up through the 1700s, the Chowigna bartered salt from the lake with other tribes.

 The Chowigna were relocated to missions in 1854, when Manuel Dominguez sold 215 acres (87 ha) of Rancho San Pedro, including the lake, to Henry Allanson and William Johnson for the Pacific Salt Works.